 Bonus depreciation.
-Instead of depreciating the cost of property, you can deduct 100% in the first year unless you elect not to.
-This first-year allowance only applies to eligible property and the percentage is scheduled to be reduced in the future unless Congress extends it.
+Instead of depreciating the cost of property, you can deduct a percentage of the cost in the first year unless you elect not to.
+This first-year allowance only applies to eligible property.
+The percentage for 2024 is 60% (40% in 2025; 20% in 2026; zero thereafter), but Congress may restore the rate to 100%.